 - Carminative (settles the digestion system)

-- Cicatrisant (promotes healing by formation of scar tissue)
+- Cicatrisant (promotes healing by the formation of scar tissue)

 - Emmenagogue (assists menstruation)